Kilte Awulaelo: Agriculture

 A sample enumeration performed by the CSA in 2001 interviewed 15,542 farmers in this woreda, who held an average of 0.94 hectares of land.
 Of the 14,563 hectares of private land surveyed, 86.4% was under cultivation, 2.38% pasture, 7.2% fallow, 0.63% in woodland, and 3.38% was devoted to other uses.
 For the land under cultivation in this woreda, 73% was planted in cereals, 8.2% in pulses, 2% in oilseeds, and 9 hectares in vegetables.
 The total area planted in fruit trees was 408 hectares, while 4 hectare was planted in gesho.
 74.83% of the farmers both raised crops and livestock, while 20.18% only grew crops and 4.99% only raised livestock.
 Land tenure in this woreda is distributed amongst 84.22% owning their land, 14.35% renting, and 1.43% holding their land under other forms of tenure.

 Rivers

 The two main rivers of this woreda are Genfel and Agula'i River, which both drain to Giba River.

 Reservoirs

 In this district with rains that last only for a couple of months per year, reservoirs of different sizes allow harvesting runoff from the rainy season for further use in the dry season.

 The Lake Giba is under construction at the southwestern edge of the woreda.

 Smaller reservoirs include Gereb May Zib'i and Ginda'i.

 Overall, these reservoirs suffer from rapid siltation.
 Part of the water that could be used for irrigation is lost through seepage; the positive side-effect is that this contributes to groundwater recharge.

+Churches and monasteries

+As of 2013, 106 church institutions were registered in the woreda.
+Churches and monasteries in the woreda that contain historical manuscripts and artefacts include: